Armour/Multiplayer-FPS/.github/ISSUE_TEMPLATE.md

 For bug reports please provide the *STEPS TO REPRODUCE* and if possible a *MINIMAL DEMO* of the problem via github repo or similar tools.
 -->

-## What is the motivation / use case for changing the behavior?
+## What is the motivation / use case for changing the behavior

 <!-- Describe the motivation or the concrete use case. -->